 Jenny also has a keen interest in the pharmaceutical regulatory regime, which plays an increasingly significant and complementary role in patent and SPC litigation strategy.
 This was most recently deployed in-house when advising on skinny labels and second medical use infringement issues.
-Jenny advises on discrete regulatory questions as well, including orphan exclusivity, paediatric extensions, the Bolar-like exemption and the remit of the biosimilar, abridged and hybrid abridged approval mechanisms.
+Jenny also advises on discrete regulatory issues, including orphan exclusivity, paediatric extensions, the Bolar-like exemption and the remit of the biosimilar, abridged and hybrid abridged approval mechanisms.

 Outside of work, Jenny enjoys trekking, travelling and playing the violin.